Dr Michael Searby

 |1987||MusM in 20th Century Music , Manchester University|

 |1983||GRNCM in Trombone Performance , Royal Northern College of Music|

 |1980||ARCM in Trombone Performance , Royal College of Music|

 |1978||FTCL in Trombone Performance , Trinity College of Music|

 |1984-90||Lecturer II in Music, Salford University|

 |1983-4||Lecturer in Music, North Manchester College|

-I teach modules in composition at all levels, Collaborative Performance Project in years 1, Ensemble Projects 2 in year 3, and Aural and Analysis in year 2.
-I teach Colloquia on the Masters' programmes and I also supervise Mmus composing for film and TV projects.
+I teach modules in Composition at all levels, Writing and Repertoire in years 1, and Aural, Analysis and Improvisation in year 2.
+I teach Researching Music (Colloquia) on the Masters' programmes and I also supervise MMus composing for film and TV projects.

 |Music: Contemporary Music|

 |Music: Music of Gyorgy Ligeti|